nwhetsell/rnbo-intro/README.md

 ## Getting Started with RNBO

-Most people will probably get started with RNBO by opening Cycling&nbsp;’74’s RNBO intro patch from the [RNBO Quickstart](https://rnbo.cycling74.com/learn/quickstart).
+Most people will probably get started with RNBO by opening Cycling&nbsp;’74’s RNBO intro patch, either from the [RNBO Quickstart](https://rnbo.cycling74.com/learn/quickstart) or by choosing Extras&nbsp;> RNBO Intro in Max.
 This patch may seem overwhelming, but breaking it down will help us understand what RNBO is and how to use it.

 ### start automation ①, adjust gain ②